Saturday 20 September

 This spectacular show aimed at kids throughout the whole primary school age bracket has proven repeatedly to be a great experience for the whole family.

-Don’t miss this loveable and loud show loaded with laughs!
+Don’t miss this loveable show loaded with laughs!

 Sunday 28 September